PICO is a method for extracting the key concepts from a clinical question.

 Example: "lower back pain"

-Example: (adjustment OR manipulation)
+Example: chiropractic AND (adjustment OR manipulation)

 Truncation with an asterisk retrieves alternate word endings